 Puppies don’t know how to walk.

 Tip: It may surprise children to know that a puppy doesn’t automatically know how to walk on a leash.
 Heck, it takes time for them to even get used to wearing a collar!
 Start in stages by getting your puppy used to a collar first.
 After they are used to that, add the leash and work on short walks in a safe and confined outdoor space.
-They’re going to pull and tug so starting in an area such as a back yard where you can test to make sure they aren’t Houdini.
+They’re going to pull and tug so start in an area such as a back yard where you can test to make sure they aren’t Houdini.
 This may need to be a two person job with one controlling the leash and the other coaxing (distracting) the puppy.
 In addition to a standard leash (with the type determined by the size of your dog), look at getting some type of retractable leash.

 Puppies chew.
 A lot.